greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

     ![Metrics](../img/snowflake/Metrics.png)

 3. Click **New Expectation**.
 Now that you fetched metrics for the Data Asset, the **Column** field is autopopulated with the Data Asset column names.
 If you select a `Values and Statistics` Expectation, some values are auto-filled for you when you choose a column.
-For example, when you select the `expect_column_max_to_be_between` Expectation and the `passenger_count` column, the **Max Value** is automatically `6` as shown in the following image:
+For example, when you select the `expect_column_max_to_be_between` Expectation and the `passenger_count` column, the **Max Value** `6` is automatically entered as shown in the following image:

     ![New Expectation With Metrics](../img/snowflake/New-Expectation-With-Metrics.png)